Wahoo KICKR Core vs. Zwift One: Which One to Buy?

 • No race mode

-• Unusable with indoor cycling apps that don’t support virtual shifting (so basically all except Zwift)
+• Unusable with indoor cycling apps that don’t support virtual shifting (only works with Zwift)

 Features Comparison

 Let me now compare both smart bike trainers in depth.
-Remember that KICKR Core got the virtual shifting and auto-calibration via firmware update.
+Remember that KICKR Core 1 got the virtual shifting and auto-calibration via firmware update.
 But you must buy Zwift Play buttons to use the virtual shifting.
+Check out the following article to learn more about the differences between KICKR Core 1 and KICKR Core 2.

 Virtual Shifting

-Virtual shifting replaces the traditional gear-shifting mechanism, enabling you to electronically switch gears on the bike trainer instead of physically switching them on your bike.
+Virtual shifting replaces the traditional gear-shifting mechanism, allowing you to electronically switch gears on the bike trainer instead of physically doing so on your bike.

 With this system, your chain remains in the selected gear, and the trainer automatically adjusts the resistance.
 This results in a quieter and more seamless pedaling experience, preventing you from getting stuck in a challenging gear when you stop pedaling during climbs.

-This feature is now available on Wahoo KICKR Core (thanks to the firmware update) and on Wahoo KICKR Core Zwift One.
+This feature is now available on smart bike trainers launched in 2024 and later.
 However, very few indoor cycling apps support virtual shifting.
-So, while Wahoo KICKR Core Zwift One is technically compatible with them (it supports the necessary protocols), you won’t be able to shift gears in them unless they support virtual shifting.
+So, while trainers like the Wahoo KICKR Core Zwift One are technically compatible with them (they support the necessary protocols), you won’t be able to shift gears in them unless they support virtual shifting.

 Race Mode

 In race mode, the power data is transmitted at 10Hz through Bluetooth and 4Hz through ANT+.
-This high-frequency data transmission enables you to react swiftly during races since your power information gets updated 10 times (or 4 times) per second.
+This high-frequency data transmission enables you to react swiftly during races since your power information gets updated 10 times (or 4 times) per second, possibly giving you the edge over the opponents.

 Ease of Setup and Practicality

-Both bike trainers are basically the same in terms of assembly difficulty.
-However, the Wahoo KICKR Core Zwift One has a slight advantage as it’s compatible with 8-12 speed bikes without the need to replace the cassette.
+All these trainers are basically the same in terms of assembly difficulty.
+However, the trainers with the Zwift Cog have a slight advantage as they are compatible with 8-12 speed bikes without the need to replace the cassette.

 Wahoo KICKR Core Zwift One on a trainer mat shot from the rear side.